rambling-ai/profile_pic_updater/README.md

-# README.md

 # LinkedIn Profile Picture Updater

 This simple Python project allows you to automatically update your LinkedIn profile picture daily with a different picture from a specified folder.
 You can use it to keep your LinkedIn profile fresh and engaging with minimal effort.

-## Prerequisites

-Before you can use this project, please make sure you have the following:

-1. Python 3.6 or above: You can download it from [here](https://www.python.org/downloads/).
-To check if Python is installed and find the version, open your Terminal and type `python3 --version`.
-You should see the Python version number.

-2. Playwright for Python: This is a library used to automate the browser tasks.
-To install, open Terminal and type `pip3 install playwright` and press Enter.
-After it's installed, type `playwright install` and press Enter to install the necessary browser binaries.

-3. `daily_pic_update.py` and `update_profile_pic.py` scripts: Make sure these scripts are saved in the same folder.
+Warning: this tool is all in good fun and perfectly harmless, but use it at your own risk.
+Using automated tooling on LinkedIn could possibly get your account banned.

 ## Setup

+1. Go to the project's GitHub repository at [https://github.com/rambling-ai/profile_pic_updater](https://github.com/rambling-ai/profile_pic_updater).

+2. Click on the `Code` button and select `Download ZIP`.

+3. Once the ZIP file is downloaded, extract it to a location of your choice.

-1. Open Terminal.
+4. Open Terminal.

-2. Use the `cd` command to navigate to the folder where `daily_pic_update.py` and `update_profile_pic.py` scripts are located.
-For example, if the scripts are in a folder called `profile_updater` on your Desktop, you would type `cd ~/Desktop/profile_updater` and press Enter.
+5. Use the `cd` command to navigate to the extracted folder.
+For example, if the extracted folder is on your Desktop, you would type `cd ~/Desktop/profile_pic_updater-main` and press Enter.

+6. Once you're inside the folder, install Playwright by typing `python3 -m pip install playwright` and then press Enter.

+7. After the installation of Playwright is complete, type `playwright install` followed by Enter to download the required browser binaries.

-3. Inside this folder, create a new folder called `pics_to_upload`.
+8. Inside this folder you will find another folder called `pics_to_upload`.
 This is where you should place the pictures you want to use for your LinkedIn profile.
 Make sure these pictures are in either .jpg or .png format.

 ## Running the Scripts